 - 1. Create a package: - a.
 From Setup, enter Package Manager in the Quick Find box, then select Package Manager. - b.
 Click New. - c.
 Enter a name for your package.
 You can use a different name than what appears on AppExchange. - d.
 From the dropdown menu, select the default language of all component labels in the package. - e.
 Optionally, choose a custom link from the Configure Custom Link field to display configuration information to installers of your app.
-You can select a predefined custom link to a URL or s-control that you have created for your home page layouts; see the Configure Option on page 51.
+You can select a predefined custom link to a URL or s-control that you have created for your home page layouts; see the Configure Option on page 58.
 The custom link displays as a Configure link within Salesforce on the Salesforce AppExchange Downloads page and app detail page of the installer's organization. - f.
 Optionally, in the Notify on Apex Error field, enter the username of the person to notify if an uncaught exception occurs in the Apex code.
 If you do not specify a username, all uncaught exceptions generate an email notification that is sent to Salesforce.
 This option is only available for managed packages.
 For more information, see Handling Apex Exceptions in Managed Packages. - Note: Apex can only be packaged from Developer, Enterprise, Unlimited, and Performance Edition organizations. - g.
 Optionally, in the Notify on Packaging Error field, enter the email address of the person who receives an email notification if an error occurs when a subscriber's attempt to install, upgrade, or uninstall a packaged app fails.
 This field appears only if packaging error notifications are enabled.
 To enable notifications, contact your Salesforce representative. - h.
 Optionally, enter a description that describes the package.
 You can change this description before you upload it to AppExchange. - i.
 Optionally, specify a post install script.
 You can run an Apex script in the subscriber organization after the package is installed or upgraded.
-For more information, see Running Apex on Package Install/Upgrade.
+For more information, see Running Apex on Package Install/Upgrade. - j.
+Optionally, specify an uninstall script.
+You can run an Apex script in the subscriber organization after the package is uninstalled.
+For more information, see Running Apex on Package Uninstall. - k.
+Click Save. - 2.
+Salesforce sets your package API access privileges to Unrestricted.
+You can change this setting to further restrict API access of Salesforce components in the package.
+For more information, see Manage API and Dynamic Apex Access in Packages. - 3.
+Add the necessary components for your app. - a.
+Click Add Components.